Jwink3101/PyFiSync/rclone_b2.md

 ## Plan

 We will use the *same* bucket to set up two different PyFiSync repositores.
 The first will be unencrypted and the second will be encrypted.
-We will have to adjust the settings accordingly
+We will have to adjust the settings accordingly.

+It is a good idea to use encryption if you do not trust the remote or want extra protection.
+In this example, we also password protect the config file but that is really *not* needed on your local machine.

 ## Rclone Setup